SonnenburgLab/aws-genomics-workflows/README.md

 ```

 - `--profile` this is an optional flag, generally used when you have more than one AWS accounts configured on your system.
-- `--job-name` this flag assigns an identifyable name to the job submitted on your head node, try to keep it under 80 chars.
+- `--job-name` this flag assigns an identifiable name to the job submitted on your head node, try to keep it under 80 chars.
 - `--job-queue` this should be one of `priority-nextflow-gwfcore` or `default-nextflow-gwfcore`.
 Usually, if you're using an on-demand instance as your head node, you would submit the job on the `priority-nextflow-gwfcore` queue and have your worker nodes run on `default-nextflow-gwfcore` (this is a setting in your nextflow config)
 - `--job-definition` this should ALWAYS be `nextflow-nextflow-nextflow` (yes, it's a weird name. it's a quirk of the automated infrastrucutre deployment script)
 - `--container-overrides command=` this is where you'd specify your github repo.
 Additional flags and values can be provided as a comma-sep list (no spaces between commas!!).
 Example: